UU-Human-Evolution/1MB335/Lab2.md

 - your script should be able to change the original file you send in and should not create a new fasta file!

 **Hints**:
-- When your script is reading the table **remember that your columns are tab separated**, you can use that to differentiate between your different columns.
+- When your script is reading the table **remember that your columns are tab separated**, you can use that to differentiate between your different columns (Making them in Excel will probably cause issues as they might not be tab-separated)
 - Remember that you can `sys.argv` to get inputs from the command line.
 - *chatGPT* and other AI tools based on LLMs are very useful for writing such scripts -- feel free to use them but make sure to test the script so it does what you think it should.
 Also instruct the AI to *not* use any extra libraries/packages (e.g. BioPython) for this task.